Skip to main content

 • SMO 6: Investigation and Discipline

-The INCP conducted an assessment of the JCC's I&D processes against the requirements of SMO 6 and the procedures mostly align apart from a connection between the results of QA reviews and I&D initiations.
-In addition, the INCP reports that it monitors the Disciplinary Court's decisions, given that its internal policies state that INCP must expel a member if the Disciplinary Court has imposed a sanction on that individual.
+In addition, the INCP reports that it monitors the Disciplinary Court’s decisions, given that its internal policies require the expulsion of a member if the Court has imposed a sanction on that individual.

-The INCP included news and articles on the JCC and Board's Disciplinary Court in its institutional publications.
+The INCP also includes news and articles on the JCC and its Disciplinary Court in its institutional publications to promote awareness of professional accountability and enforcement actions.

-I&D procedures that meet the SMO 6 benchmark are an essential part of maintaining public trust and confidence in the profession.
-The INCP should continue using its best efforts to collaborate with JCC and relevant stakeholders to promote the best practices of SMO 6, particularly around the ability of any deficient QA results to lead to an investigation and disciplinary proceeding as may be necessary.
+Investigative and disciplinary procedures that meet the SMO 6 benchmark are an essential part of maintaining public trust and confidence in the profession.
+The INCP should continue using its best efforts to collaborate with the JCC and relevant stakeholders to promote the best practices of SMO 6, particularly in relation to ensuring that deficient QA results may lead to investigative and disciplinary proceedings where necessary.

 Current Status: Review & Improve